Florinda la Cava: Etymology

 By the 16th century, a promontory on the north coast of Africa was being called La Cava Rumía and was presumed by many Spaniards to be named after La Cava of legend.
 The promontory in question is sometimes called Albatel.
 It lies opposite Cape Caxine.
 According to the 19th-century French survey of the Mediterranean by Magloire de Flotte-d'Argençon, this bay was still called the golfe de la Malamuger (gulf of the evil woman).
 The ruins of Roman Tipasa lie on this bay, and the so-called Royal Mausoleum of Mauretania somewhat inland.
-This monument is known in local Arabic as Qabr Arrūmiyyah, "the tomb of the Christian woman", which is probably a deformation of an original Punic name meaning "royal tomb".
+This monument is known in local Arabic as Qabr Arrūmiyyah, "the grave of the Rumiya (European Christian woman)," which is probably a deformation of an original Punic name meaning "royal tomb".
 At some point, the anonymous woman was identified with Florinda la Cava.
 This identification may have originated among locals, since there was a large expatriate Andalusian population in the area.
-The local pronunciation of Qabr Arrūmiyyah is similar to that of qăḥba ṛōmīya (Christian prostitute) and it is the latter phrase that was translated by Miguel de Cervantes in Don Quixote (I, xli) as "the bad Christian woman" (la mala mujer cristiana).
+The local pronunciation of Qabr Arrūmiyyah is similar to that of qăḥba ṛōmīya (Rumi prostitute) and it is the latter phrase that was translated by Miguel de Cervantes in Don Quixote (I, xli) as "the bad Christian woman" (la mala mujer cristiana).
 Already in the 16th century, Luis del Mármol Carvajal had argued that this was a misunderstanding and that the site was correctly known as Covor Rumía, meaning "Christian tomb".
 Likewise, already in the 16th century, Diego Hurtado de Mendoza in La guerra de Granada dismissed the notion that the ruined Royal Mausoleum of Mauretania was a Christian tomb.